Originally posted January 29, 2018. Updated July 26, 2018, Nov 5, 2018, and March 21, 2019.

 Note: For the cards I have I’m able to get referral links so I’ve used them below for those three relevant cards.
 I get 10,000 points per referral and your points bonus doesn’t change.
 Thank you for helping our travels!

 If you fly domestic and Southwest flies out of your home airport this is a no brainer.
 Even if you don’t plan on flying extra like we do.
-The current point bonuses on the personal cards are 50,000 each, meaning after hitting spending requirements to get said bonuses you’ll have over 104,000 points.
-You need to earn 110,000 points to get the Companion Pass so you’ll need to spend a few thousand more before you get the pass.
+The current point bonuses on the personal cards are 40,000 each, meaning after hitting spending requirements to get said bonuses you’ll have over 84,000 points.
+You need to earn 110,000 points to get the Companion Pass so you’ll need to spend a lot more before you get the pass.
+(Or wait until they’re offering better sign up bonuses of 50,000+ again.)
 The other option is to get one of the personal cards and the Southwest business card because that has a 60,000 points bonus and you’ll get the Companion Pass without extra spending.
-Get all 3 and you’ll have over 160,000 RapidRewards!
+Get all 3 and you’ll have over 140,000 RapidRewards!

 - Chase Southwest Premier ($99 annual fee)